NeonGraal/graphql-plus/graphql-plus/Schema.md

 - Numbers, possibly only those in a given range.
 Ranges may be upper and/or lower bounded and each bound may be inclusive or exclusive.
 - Strings, possibly only those that match (or don't match) one or more regular expressions.

-Duplicate Scalar declarations with different bases are not permitted.
+Duplicate Scalar declarations for a name with different bases are not permitted.
-Multiple Scalar declarations with the same base will have their ranges or regexes merged and de-duplicated.
+Multiple Scalar declarations with the same name and base will have their Ranges or Regexes merged and de-duplicated.

 ## Complete Grammar